Holocaust Museum Houston’s Lyndon Baines Johnson 2020 Moral Courage Award Virtual Event.

 For the past 25 years, Holocaust Museum Houston has bestowed their LBJ Moral Courage Award to individuals and organizations who exemplify the Museum’s mission of using the lessons of the Holocaust and other genocides, to teach the dangers of hatred, prejudice, and apathy.
 Their vital work has created a better society by helping millions of people, both locally and globally.
-This year, the Museum honored two very deserving organizations with the Moral Courage Award and included a virtual conversation between WWII historian and New York Times bestselling author, Alex Kershaw, and Holocaust survivor, Pinchas Gutter.
+This year, the Museum honored Brigadier General Felix L. Sparks posthumously with the Moral Courage Award and included a virtual conversation between WWII historian and New York Times bestselling author, Alex Kershaw, and Holocaust survivor, Pinchas Gutter.

-VISION is proud of our long term relationship with Holocaust Museum Houston to help the Museum spread their message of hope and humanity through live event production and content creation.
+VISION is proud of our long term relationship with Holocaust Museum Houston to help the Museum spread its message of hope and humanity through virtual event production and content creation.
 We are honored to champion their important work as a Production Partner for a better, more respectful world.

-VISION is delighted to be a part of making this event a success and helping the Museum honor these wonderful organizations—ensuring that their moral courage lives ON.
+VISION is delighted to be a part of making this virtual event a success and helping the Museum honor the late Brigadier General Felix L. Sparks—ensuring that his moral courage lives ON.